Rhinoplasty Surgery in Bangkok, Thailand

 The surgical techniques employed will depend primarily on the goals you establish with your plastic surgeon.
 In many cases, all of the incisions will be placed inside your nose, where they will not be visible.
 If the base of the nose is to be narrowed or the nostrils reduced, small wedges of skin at the base of the nostrils will be removed.
 Incisions are hidden in the natural crease where the nostril joins the cheek.

-Through the small incisions described previously, work is done on the cartilage and bone that form the framework of your nose.
+Through the small incisions, work is done on the cartilage and bone that form the framework of your nose.
 In some cases, the position of certain bones may need to be altered slightly in order to make your nose look narrower and straighter.
-If your nose needs to be built up in some areas, this can be done using nasal cartilage, or bone or cartilage from another part of your body such as the ear.
+If your nose needs to be built up in some areas, this can be done using nasal cartilage, bone, or cartilage from another part of your body, such as the ear.
 The skin and soft tissues then re-drape themselves over this new "scaffolding."

-If you have nostrils that are proportionately larger when compared to your other facial features, or have nostrils that are extremely pinched, alarplasty surgery in Bangkok may be your ideal solution.
-15 is the minimum age in which a nose becomes fully developed, and the nose must be fully developed to be considered for alarplasty surgery.
+If you have nostrils that are proportionately larger when compared to your other facial features or have nostrils that are extremely pinched, alarplasty surgery in Bangkok may be your ideal solution.
+15 is the minimum age at which a nose becomes fully developed, and it must be fully developed to be considered for alarplasty surgery.
 Remember, alarplasty won’t change your looks significantly.
 It’s a minor surgery that‘s used to improve your looks rather than provide major alterations.

 What is Tip-plasty?

 Tip-plasty is one of the most challenging types of nose surgery performed in our Bangkok clinic, as disruption of the cartilage that supports the tip of the nose can cause the tip to collapse, rotate or lose projection.